 You need to make Dining Reservations if you want to eat at a table service restaurant.

-You need to make your ADRs 180 days befoe your trip, or as soon as you make your vacation package reservations, whichever comes first.
+You need to make your reservations 180 days befoe your trip, or as soon as you make your vacation package reservations, whichever comes first.

 Dining Reservations are not a “reservation” in the traditional sense.
 You will not arrive at your restaurant to find a placard sitting on a table holding the spot for you.
 What a reservation means is that you get the first available seat AFTER you have checked in.
 Disney recommends that you check in about 15 minutes before your scheduled reservation time.